cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Can you speak other languages?
 - Do you like languages?
 - Do you speak English?
+- Do you speak french?
 - Do you speak German?
 - Do you speak Portuguese?
 - Do you speak Spanish?
-- Do you speak french?
 - For which languages were you programmed?
 - Hello do you have an spanish version?
 - How many language options do you have?
 - How many languages are you able to speak?
 - How many languages can you speak?
 - How many languages do you know?
+- how many languages do you speak?
 - I can question in what language?
 - I can speak with you in what language?
 - In what languages can I make questions?